 Cancellation of Removal.
 A key defense for deportable permanent residents is "cancellation of removal" under 8 USC § 1229b(a).
 Any ground of inadmissibility or deportability can be waived, but conviction of an aggravated felony is a bar.
-To be eligible the person (a) must have resided in the U.S. for seven years after admission in any status (e.g., even on a tourist visa that expired years ago); (b) must have been a permanent resident for five years; and (c) must not have been convicted of an aggravated felony.
+To be eligible the person (a) must have resided in the U.S. for seven years after admission in any status (e.g., even on a tourist visa that expired before the person became a permanent resident); (b) must have been a permanent resident for five years; and (c) must not have been convicted of an aggravated felony.
 The requirement of seven years residence since admission in any status has a clock-stopping provision.
 Time ceases to accrue as soon as either of the following occurs: (a) a Notice to Appear for removal proceedings is served or (b) the person commits certain offenses listed in the grounds of inadmissibility, that actually make him or her deportable or inadmissible.
 Conviction of an offense that only incurs deportability under the firearms or domestic violence ground will not "stop the clock" on the seven years.
 8 USC § 1229b(d).
 A permanent resident who previously had received cancellation of removal or relief under the former "suspension of deportation" or "section 212(c) relief" is ineligible for cancellation.
 (Note: Do not confuse this cancellation with cancellation for non-permanent residents, for which a person is disqualified if found inadmissible or deportable for crimes.
 See 8 USC § 1229b(b).)

 Section 212(h) Waiver.
 Some grounds of deportability and inadmissibility can be "waived" or forgiven at the discretion of an immigration judge or official.
 A frequently used general waiver for certain crimes is the so-called "section 212(h) waiver," found at 8 USC § 1182(h), INA § 212(h).
 This will waive crimes involving moral turpitude, prostitution, and a few other grounds only; it will not waive conviction of a drug offense other than first possession of 30 grams or less of marijuana or hashish.
 To apply, the person must have or be applying for permanent residency, and must do one of the following: show hardship to a qualifying citizen or permanent resident relative; be an applicant for relief under VAWA as an abused spouse or child of a citizen or permanent resident; only be inadmissible for prostitution; or have 15 years since becoming inadmissible.
 Special restrictions apply to permanent residents that do not apply to other noncitizens: they must have seven years between becoming a permanent resident and the issuance of a Notice to Appear for removal proceedings, and conviction of an aggravated felony is an absolute bar.
 In contrast, the § 212(h) waiver is one of the few forms of relief open to non-permanent residents who have an aggravated felony conviction (as long as it does not involve drugs).
+However, it is very difficult to get a §212(h) waiver for a "violent or dangerous" offense.
+See 8 CFR 212.7(d).